Troubleshooting Guide for SuiteCloud SDK

 Machine-to-machine authentication is not allowed for the current execution context.

-You are trying to run machine-to-machine authentication, but the required environment variables are not properly configured.
+You're trying to run machine-to-machine authentication, but the required environment variables aren't set up right.

 • SUITECLOUD_CI=1